timjtchang/poop_detection/README.md

 4. Set up your Roboflow API key:

 - Sign up for a Roboflow account if you haven't already
-- Create a new project and obtain your API key
+- Log in and visit `https://universe.roboflow.com/dog-poop/fake-dog-poop/model/1` to get your API_KEY
-- Create a `.env` file based on `.env.example`
+- Clone the `.env.example` file to create a new `.env` file:
-- Replace the API key in `.env` with your own:
+- Update the `.env` file with your Roboflow credentials:
   ```
   API_KEY = "API_KEY_FOR_ROBOFLOW"
   ```